Guiding large-scale management of invasive species using network metrics: Heuristic network-metric-based strategies for management

-For comparison to the optimal solution, we considered heuristic solutions based on each of the network metrics (see Network Metrics, above).
-For spectral metrics (e.g., Page Rank, hub+auth, hub*auth), we applied heuristic inspection strategy based on initial state, i.e., the centrality values before any inspection decisions.
-For betweenness and degree, we applied a \emph{re-calculated} heuristic inspection strategy, where the metric and ranking are re-calculated after each inspection placement decision.
+For all metrics including degree, betweenness, and spectral metrics (e.g., Page Rank, hub+auth, hub*auth), we applied heuristic inspection strategy based on the initial state of the network, i.e., the centrality values before any inspection decisions.

-For a network-metric based solution based on the \emph{initial state} of the network, a metric is calculated from the network structure prior to any inspection location placement and used throughout the solution procedure.
+For a network-metric based solution based on the \emph{initial state} of the network, a metric for each node is calculated from the network structure prior to any inspection location placement and those values are used throughout the solution procedure.
 This approach is defined in Algorithm \ref{alg:initial} for a fixed budget $B$.
-The initial state inspection method is used for the hub + authority (H+A) strategy presented in the main text.
+The initial state inspection method is used for the all metrics presented in the main text.
 It is also used for the hub $\times$ authority (H$\times$A) and PageRank strategies presented in the SI.